 Biography of President Tim Sands

 President Sands is joined at Virginia Tech by his wife, Dr. Laura Sands, a professor of gerontology in the Department of Human Development at Virginia Tech.
-All four of their children graduated from Purdue and are proud members of the Virginia Tech community.
+All four of their children are proud members of the Virginia Tech community.
 Follow President Sands on Twitter and Instagram at @VTSandsman.